MahfuzulAlam/directorist-custom-code/README.md

 With this extension, you can regain proper SEO-friendly, multi-level URL structures for your taxonomy terms—moving away from the default Directorist behavior that uses a single page to handle all term listings.

-Note that this is a third-party plugin and directorist has no liabilty for this.
+**Note that this is a third-party plugin and directorist has no liabilty for this.**

 ---

 ## 🚀 Features

-- ✅ Use legacy single term pages for taxonomies like `location` and `category`
+- ✅ Use legacy single term pages for taxonomies like `listing location` and `listing category`
 - ✅ Enables SEO-friendly multi-step URLs
   Example:  https://yourwebsite.com/location/london/east-ham
 - ✅ Customize the URL slug (e.g., use `city`, `area`, or `region` instead of `location`)